endormi/tilux/tools/README.md

 - `command_options.rb` to run all of the scripts Tilux provides.

-- `command_processor.rb` Manages command processing in Tilux with encapsulated helper methods for improved organization and encapsulation.
+- `command_processor.rb` manages command processing in Tilux with encapsulated helper methods for improved organization and encapsulation.

 - `helpers.rb` collection of helper methods.